-- Introductory paper on land degradation and drought issues with identified synergies with climate change adaptation/mitigation and biodiversity conservation prepared and effectively communicated among key stakeholders at both entities and national level. - Establishment of the project website and an introductory workshop - Guidelines for CSOs on including the DLDD issues and UNCCD recommendations in their Programme of Work (POWs).

-1.2 Policy framework development.
+- Introductory paper on land degradation and drought issues with identified synergies with climate change adaptation/mitigation and biodiversity conservation prepared and effectively communicated among key stakeholders at both entities and national level. - Establishment of the project website and an introductory workshop - Guidelines for CSOs on including the UNCCD recommendations in their Programme of Work (POWs). - 1.2 Policy framework development.
 The assessment of policy, institutional, financial and socio-economic drivers of land degradation and barriers to sustainable land management will be prepared within the project, along with appropriate measures to remove these barriers.
-This will be used as a gap analysis for the preparation of NAP, alongside drafting official procedures and guideline that will formalize adequate institutional set up including the role of NFP, which is a prerequisite recognized in the National Capacity Self-Assessment for fYR of Macedonia Action plan for UNCCD.
+This will be used as a gap analysis for the preparation of NAP, alongside drafting official procedures that will formalize the role of NFP, which is a prerequisite recognized in the National Capacity Self-Assessment for Montenegro Action plan for UNCCD.
 All activities to prepare NAP in line with the 10 Year Framework Strategy will be implemented in a manner to reflect on the main national issues and to be carried out in a highly participatory manner.
-A series of workshops will be organized to facilitate NAP preparation and validation of relevant findings and the aligned NAP document by relevant stakeholders.
-Link to biodiversity conservation and climate change mitigation and adaptation will be addressed and/or strengthened in NAP and consultations/communication with stakeholders.
+A series of workshops will be organized to facilitate NAP preparation and validate the NAP by relevant stakeholders.
+Link to biodiversity conservation and climate change mitigation and adaptation will be and/or strengthened introduced in NAP and consultations/communication with stakeholders.

-- The assessment of policy, institutional, financial and socioeconomic drivers of land degradation and barriers to sustainable land management in fYR of Macedonia. - Defined institutional setting and legal framework for UNCCD implementation in fYR of Macedonia. - NAP mainstreamed in relevant national strategies, policies and plans and synergy ensured with other complementary processes (CBD, UNFCCC, Bilateral donors frameworks, etc.) - National stakeholders are consulted and consensus reached at national level on NAP validation, implementation and reporting. - 1.3 Science, technology and knowledge activities.
+- The assessment of policy, institutional, financial and socioeconomic drivers of land degradation and barriers to sustainable land management in Montenegro - Defined institutional setting and legal framework for UNCCD implementation in Montenegro - NAP mainstreamed in relevant national strategies, policies and plans and synergy ensured with other complementary processes (CBD, UNFCCC, Bilateral donors frameworks, etc.) - National stakeholders are consulted and consensus reached at national level on NAP validation, implementation and reporting.

+1.3 Science, technology and knowledge activities.
 National monitoring and vulnerability assessment on biophysical and socio-economic trends will be carried out.
 In order to improve knowledge on biophysical and socio-economic factors and on their interactions in affected and enable better decision-making by relevant national authorities the results of the findings will be communicated to the state-level public officials, especially those dealing with the relevant sectors for sustainable land use management.
 This will be achieved through consultative meetings and training.
 Collection of data for building knowledge on the interactions between climate change adaptation, drought mitigation and restoration of degraded land in affected areas will be supported mainly through technical support to establish research programs and defining the "hot topics" with university and research centers.
-Preliminary discussion on the knowledge-sharing, at the Western Balkan sub-regional level and national levels to support policymakers and end users, including through the identification and sharing of best practices and success stories.
+Preliminary discussion on the knowledge-sharing, at the Western Balkan subregional level and national levels to support policymakers and end users, including through the identification and sharing of best practices and success stories.